Sustainability is Embedded in Our DNA

 Our new building, HopeWorks Station North is ultra-green.
 It is a demonstration project where affordable housing, workforce development and job training, combine with sustainability elements that help people, planet, and prosperity.

 Watch our virtual tour below to learn more about this innovative building.
 There is also more information about the many aspects that make this building amazing.

 International Living Building Institute’s Living Building Challenge

-HopeWorks Station is participating in the Living Building Challenge, it is a rigorous building standard designed to create spaces that give more than they take.
+HopeWorks Station participated in the Living Building Challenge, a rigorous building standard designed to create spaces that give more than they take.
 Using the metaphor of a flower, the Living Building Challenge is organized into seven performance areas.
 Beauty, Energy, Equity, Health & Happiness, Materials, Place, and Water.
 HopeWorks Station is focused on three: Beauty, Energy, and Place.

 Beauty is about elevating the human spirit by integrating public art and inspirational spaces.